Have you ever wanted to see a trumpet thrown off the back of a car going sixty miles an hour?

 “We had our Facebook Page for around a year and had around 140 fans.
 I did a few status updates, but didn’t put a lot of stock into it,” he says.

 “I sent an email talking about how we were offering our biggest discount ever on Facebook and in the first hour, I got four orders.”
 In total, Steve made $5,000 in the first weekend of launching the campaign.

 Word about the campaign quickly spread.
 Customers shared the discount with friends and friends shared it with their friends.

 As of May, Torpedo Bags has over 1,000 Facebook fans and the business is running a second social campaign.
-Steve estimates that he made over $10,000 total from his first Social Campaign.
+Steve estimates that he made over $10,000 total from his first campaign.

 “It’s really changed the way we think about Facebook,” Steve explains.
 “Now, we’re doing daily updates and we try to put videos and photos up there about every two weeks.”

-The second campaign, which was launched last month, offers fans a 10% discount.
+The second campaign, which was launched last month, offers fans a 10 percent discount.
 Has the appetite for Torpedo Bags slowed?
 Apparently, the answer is a trumpeting no.

 “We set a monthly record in April,” Steve says.
 “The sales beat our last two Christmas and December sales, too.”

 The Torpedo Bags Facebook Page has gone from being just another channel to worry about to a central, profitable resource where customers can find videos, photos, discounts, and an email sign-up box … all in one “Likeable” place.

 Do you use Facebook as a hub for all of your different channels?
 Let us know below!